bernikr/lovelace-notify-card/README.md

 ```
 type: 'custom:notify-card'
 target: living_room_tv
-title: Send Notification
 label: Notify TV
+card_title: Send Notification
+notification_title: 'New Notification'
 ```

 - `target` is the name of the notify-service that should get called without the `notify.` domain.
 (For `notify.notify` put in `notify`, for `notify.telegram` put in `telegram`, etc. If your service is not under the `notify.` domain, use the full service name, example: `script.notify_tv`)
 - `label` is optional and controlls the placeholder text
-- `title` is optional and controlles the card title
+- `card_title` is optional and controlles the card title
+- `notification_title` is optional and is the title that gets sent with the notification

 You can also specify multiple notification services like this: